-Here you will find the latest information for students as we respond to the national lockdown announced on 4 January 2021.
+Here you will find the latest information for students as we respond to the latest government announcements.
 Please continue to check the Coronavirus tile on the myLTU app for further detail and full FAQs.

-If my on-campus teaching has been delayed and I will not be returning to campus accommodation at the start of January, will hall fees still be charged?
+If my on-campus teaching has been delayed and I didn’t return to my campus accommodation after Christmas, will hall fees still be charged?

 We know this is a frustrating and challenging time, and we want to continue to support you as much as possible.
 All student support services can be accessed online and appointments booked via the myLTU app.
 The team is available to support you 9.00am – 10.00pm, seven days a week.
 You can also email your questions to email@example.com and we will endeavour to answer them for you.

-The Safety Net Policy, introduced on 18 January 2021, replaces the No Detriment Policy we introduced in response to the crisis situation we faced early last year.
+The Safety Net Policy, introduced in January 2021, replaces the No Detriment Policy we introduced in response to the crisis situation we faced early last year.

 It takes account of the fact that this year’s programmes, modules and assessments have been redesigned with the pandemic in mind, but includes additional support in regard to extensions to components for assessment, in recognition of the challenging circumstances students continue to face as a result of the pandemic.